 People use CareClinic as an emotion logging diary.
 The app helps in identifying and analyzing your emotions in depth using correlations.

-By using CareClinic as your emotion tracker app, you can gain clarity with regard to your emotions.
+By using CareClinic as your emotion tracker app, you can gain clarity in your emotions.
 Use the built-in journal to get more organized and effective in identifying emotions and associated episodes.
 Strive to be as descriptive as you can, mentioning both positive events and negative situations.

 Why should I track my emotions?